“What can I bring back from Costa Rica?”

 Great news: you can basically find this meat condiment at any supermarket in Costa Rica, so scoring a bottle or two should not be a problem.

 1. Wood souvenirs

 Costa Rica wood souvenirs are all over tourist towns and souvenir shops.
-They are, most of the time, colorful ornaments for your home or useful tools in the kitchen.
+Most of the time, they are colorful ornaments for your home or useful tools in the kitchen.

-These souvenirs made out of wood are great examples of the locals’ craftsmanship.
+These Costa Rica Souvenirs made out of wood are great examples of the locals’ craftsmanship.

 This figurine will always remind you of the history and folk tales that surround this national emblem.